amartincolby/Rust-Quick-Guide/README.md

     The superpower of unit structs is to enable type-safe program structure experimentation and scaffolding.
 A developer can draw out a structure on a whiteboard, then code out the same structure, with unit structs being used to connect the entities.
-Later, when behaviors are figured out, the struct can be built out while maintaining strict type security across all of the struct's consumers.
+Later, when behaviors are figured out, the structs can be built out while maintaining strict type security across all of the struct consumers.

     Unit structs will be explored in detail in the sections on enums and implementations. */